 - During the reconnaissance stage, malware prepares for an attack by triggering a learning process.
 Here, Nozomi Networks’ anomaly detection identifies new commands in the host network.
 Even if the malware uses standard or proprietary transport control system protocols to communicate, the messages will vary from usual baseline behavior, allowing Guardian to single them out.

 - In both early and late stage attacks, Guardian enables you to implement new firewall rules to block communication or take other actions to stop further attack commands and limit harm.

 Built-in integration with IT tools such as SIEMs and scheduling systems means that you can respond to OT threats cost-effectively with existing tools and workflows.

 The Asset Intelligence and Threat Intelligence subscriptions continuously update Guardian™ appliances so you can quickly detect and respond to cyber threats and anomalies before they can succeed.

 Stay On Top of The Dynamic Threat Landscape

-Threat Intelligence delivers up-to-date OT & IoT threat intelligence to the Nozomi Networks Guardian solution, making it easy to detect threats and identify vulnerabilities in your environment.
+Threat Intelligence delivers up-to-date OT & IoT threat intelligence to the Nozomi Networks solution, making it easy to detect threats and identify vulnerabilities in your environment.